Course overviewChildren’s Nursing BSc (Hons) course overview

 Your application for entry in September 2022 should arrive at UCAS between September 2021 and 26th January 2022.
 Applications that arrive after 26th January 2022 will be considered only at City's discretion.

 Address: Universities and Colleges Admissions Service (UCAS), Rosehill, New Barn Lane, Cheltenham, Gloucestershire, GL52 3LZ

 - from inside the UK 0871 468 0468

 - from outside the UK +44 (0)871 468 0468

 - from inside the UK use the Text Relay service on 18001 0871 468 0468

 - from outside the UK dial +44 151 494 1260 (text phone) and then ask the operator to dial 0871 468 0468.

 Where required, we provide students, staff and service users with PPE in order to ensure they can carry out their educational activities safely

 Our Clinical Skills Centre designed to mirror 'real' health care environments with simulated 6-bedded ward to provide an adaptable, modern and appropriate space for both teaching and research.

-Our division of nursing has access to simulators and realistic equipment including piped oxygen, call bells, medicines and emergency equipment.
+Our Department of Nursing has access to simulators and realistic equipment including piped oxygen, call bells, medicines and emergency equipment.